joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 :term:`ChIP-Seq`, :term:`ClIP-Seq`, et c -- the assumptions made by many packages developed for :term:`RNA-seq` analysis do not hold.

-In contrast, `DESeq`_ offers a very generally applicable statistical approach that is appropriate to virtually any count-based sequencing data (:cite:`Anders2010`, :cite:`Anders2013`).
+In contrast, the `R`_ package `DESeq`_ offers a very generally applicable statistical approach that is appropriate to virtually any count-based sequencing data (:cite:`Anders2010`, :cite:`Anders2013`).

-As input, `DESeq` takes two tables:
+As input, `DESeq` takes two objects:

  #.
 A table of *uncorrected, unnormalized* :term:`counts`, in which
     each row in the table corresponds to a genomic region, and each column an experimental sample.
 The value in each cell corresponds to the number of counts in that region, in that sample.

  #.
-A table describing which samples, if any, are technical or biological replicates,
+An experimental design describing the relationships between samples
-    and the relationships between sample groups
+    (e.g. if any are technical or biological replicates)

-From these tables, `DESeq`_ separately models intrinsic counting error as well as inter-replicate error, and from these error models can infer significant differences in count numbers between non-replicate samples.
+From these, `DESeq`_ separately models intrinsic counting error as well as inter-replicate error, and from these error models can infer significant differences in count numbers between non-replicate samples.